 Today’s B2B buyers prefer to research their needs thoroughly before engaging with a supplier.
 In fact, they spend more time on this than on any other purchase activity.

-Research from the CEB shows that the typical B2B buyer is 57% of the way through their purchase decision before they contact a vendor.
+Research from the CEB shows that the typical B2B buyer is 57 per cent of the way through their purchase decision before they contact a vendor.
 By the time they talk to a sales rep, they know a lot.
 They feel empowered to ask tough questions, they may already have established their purchase criteria and they’ll know roughly what they want.

 Take the example of a head of sales at a company who finds that too many sales deals are getting stuck and her reps are failing to turn promising situations into hard cash.
 After reading up on the topic online, she decides she needs to find a provider that can train them on innovative “closing” techniques to secure deals more efficiently.

 In this case, she has already decided what her challenge is – that she wants a specific kind of training for her sales team – and she may even have a company in mind she thinks will do it best.
 Through her research, she will seek to narrow her decision down to a manageable number of suppliers before she contacts anyone directly.